Kung Pao Shrimp

 Ready for the goodness that is Kung Pao Shrimp?
-A zesty, flavorful, slightly spicy, crunchy Chinese shrimp (some would call it prawn) dish with a bit of heat that will blow your mind and make your tastebuds very happy!
+A zesty, flavorful crunchy Chinese shrimp (some would call it prawn) dish with a bit of heat that will blow your mind and make your tastebuds very happy!

 This Kung Pao Shrimp recipe takes 30 minutes to make and is so much healthier and tastier than the takeout versions!

-Similar to our Kung Pao Chicken recipe, this Kung Pao Shrimp has all the amazing flavor and texture, but shrimp is quicker to prepare and does not require marinating because shrimp by itself is typically salty and pretty flavorful.
+Similar to our Kung Pao Chicken recipe, Kung Pao Shrimp has all the amazing flavor and texture, but shrimp is quicker to prepare and does not require marinating because shrimp by itself is typically salty and pretty flavorful.

 So if you want a quick and delicious dish to scratch that Chinese takeout itch, this is perfect!

 What is Kung Pao Shrimp?

 Kung Pao is a traditional stir fry dish/method from the Sichuan province of China.
-The authentic Sichuan version is typically less sweet, a lot spicier (due to the Sichuan peppercorns used), the sauce is thinner, and it doesn’t have as much veggies added to it.
+The authentic Sichuan version is typically less sweet, with some heat (due to the Sichuan peppercorns used), the sauce is thinner, and it doesn’t have as much veggies added to it.

 Because the traditional version requires ingredients that are hard to find in regular grocery stores, we are going to make a simpler, more accessible, but just as tasty, version.

-This version is similar to what you typically get at most Chinese restaurants across the U.S.
+This Kung Pao Shrimp version is similar to what you typically get at most Chinese restaurants across the U.S.